cloudnative-pg/cloudnative-pg/docs/src/cloudnative-pg.v1.md

 </td>
 <td>
    <p>List of references to ConfigMaps or Secrets containing SQL files
-to be executed as a superuser in the <code>template1</code> after the cluster has been created.
+to be executed as a superuser in the <code>template1</code> database right after the cluster has been created.
 The references are processed in a specific order: first, all Secrets are processed, followed by all ConfigMaps.
 Within each group, the processing order follows the sequence specified in their respective arrays.